Things to Do at the Weekend During May

 Enjoy May’s Bank Holiday Weekends

-Ah May, with its double helping of long weekends (if you’re in the UK) which always signals that summer is on the way.
+Ah May, with its double helping of long weekends (and if you’re in the UK there’s an extra one this year for the King’s Coronation!) which always signals that summer is on the way.
 Make sure you enjoy your time off, relax, maybe catch up with some loved ones, and maximise your long weekend.
 How about trying to make it a hygge weekend, or enjoy a perfect Sunday morning?